nottsknight/horus-heresy-missions/mission-special-rules.md

 These special rules supplement the rules in the HH3e rulebook for added flavour in certain missions.

+## Obstacles

+**Important locations can be protected with the use of razorwire and tank traps.**

+If a mission uses the Obstacles special rule the defender has time to place certain linear defences to slow down the enemy.
+Unless a mission specifies otherwise, obstacles are deployed in the same manner and at the same time as Fortifications.

+The defender gains 1D3+3 sections of razorwire and 1D3+3 sections of tank traps.
+Razorwire is treated as a 1x6" piece of area terrain that count as Difficult and Dangerous Terrain to all units that are not vehicles.
+Tank traps are also 1x6" pieces of area terrain that afford Light Cover and count as Impassable Terrain to all vehicles.

 ## Preliminary bombardment

 **Long-range artillery attempts to suppress the enemy before the battle.**